-Bowel care is considered skilled when skilled transfer or skilled skin care, as described under EXCLUSIONS for transfers at 10 CCR 2505-10 section 8.489.31.K.2 or EXCLUSIONS for skin care at 10 CCR 2505-10 section 8.489.31.B.2 is required in conjunction with the bowel care.
+Bowel care is considered skilled when skilled transfer or skilled skin care, as described under EXCLUSIONS for transfers at 8.4at 10 CCR 2505-10 section 8.10 CCR 2505-10 section 8.489.31, K7.2C7 or EXCLUSIONS for skin care at 8.4at 10 CCR 2505-10 section 8.489.31.4-B-2- is required in conjunction with the bowel care.
 Skilled bowel care includes digital stimulation and enemas.
 Skilled bowel care may include care of ostomies that are new and care of ostomies when the client is unable to self-direct the care, provided that sterile technique is not required.